Marwick families

 Marwicks of Coatbridge

 Robert W. Marwick and his wife Matilda Louttit.
-Robert was a grandson of Thomas Marwick, the second devil.
+Robert was a grandson of Thomas Marwick, the Second Devil.

 (Photo - by courtesy of Robin Marwick)

 Back row - Robert Marwick (1882-1940) and his wife Elizabeth Geckie with their youngest child Betty.
-Robert was a son of R.W.
-Marwick and Matilda Louttit (right)
+Robert was a son of RW Marwick and Matilda Louttit (right)

 Front row - l to r - their sons Robert, John, David, and James